Background pattern

 Reporting side effects

-Do not use this medication after the expiration date that appears on the packaging and blister after CAD/EXP.
+Do not use this medication after the expiration date shown on the packaging and on the blister after CAD/EXP.
 The expiration date refers to the last day of the month indicated.

 This medication does not require special storage conditions.

-Medications should not be thrown into the drains or trash.
-Dispose of the packaging and medications you no longer need at the SIGRE collection point of the pharmacy.
+Medications should not be thrown down the drain or into the trash.
+Deposit the packaging and medications you no longer need in the SIGRE collection point at the pharmacy.
 If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+This will help protect the environment.

 Composition ofLognif